Stracathro railway station: History

-The station, along with the line, originally closed to passengers on 27 April 1931.
-A resumunption of train services was trialed on 4 July 1938 but ceased two months later, on 27 September 1938, due to lack of patronage by the London, Midland and Scottish Railway.
+The station, along with the line,was originally closed to passengers on 27 April 1931.
+A resumption of train services was trialed on 4 July 1938 but ceased two months later, on 27 September 1938, due to lack of patronage by the London, Midland and Scottish Railway.
 The station and line finally closed to goods traffic on 7 September 1964.

-Infrastucture
+Infrastructure

 The station had a single platform on the eastern side of the line.
 A level crossing stood to the north, just beyond the passing loop, with a gate box for the operator and a footbridge to the station for use when the level crossing was closed to road traffic.
-The signal box stood on the western side about half way along the passing loop.
+The signal box stood on the western side about halfway along the passing loop.
 In 1921 the loop became a siding with part of the western lifted and the approach made from the south.
 A station workers house stood near the level crossing.
 Several sidings lay on the eastern side with a weighing machine, a crane and goods yard buildings, although no apparent rail served goods shed is present.
 The ticket office and waiting room was fairly substantial and stood nearer to the northern end of the platform.